AmeerPB/homelab/Proxmox/Pi-hole/readme.md

-## Setup instructions for istalling Pi-Hole and
+## Setup instructions for installing Pi-Hole and
 ## setting SSL with NGINX reverse-proxy